tapglue/elements-ios/README.md

 In this section we'll explain how to integrate Tapglue Elements into your iOS app.
 Tapglue Elements goes one step beyond the SDK and includes a full set of screens and navigations.

+#Cocoapods

+To install elements with cocoapods add this line to your podfile:

+`pod 'TapglueElements', '0.1.2'`

+#Manual Installation

 To install elements first install tapglue as explained in the ios sdk documentation, and then add elements as a submodule to your project by executing:

 `git submodule add https://github.com/tapglue/elements-ios.git externals/elements`